wjzhengsh/blockchain/v10_dashboard.md

 ### Mutual TLS
 {: #mutual-tls}

-Mutual TLS secures the communication between your application and your network, and ensures only you can communicate with your network.
+Mutual TLS secures the communication between your application and your network.

 **Note**: Only a **network initiator** can enable or disable the mutual TLS.
 This is a network level setting and will affect all network members.